 Marshall Park is tiny (only .78 of an acre), and you won’t find much else there aside from the awesome view.
 There isn’t a playground, basketball courts, or anything like that, there are just three benches that look out on the water (which I think is technically called Betty Bowen Viewpoint).
 In front of the benches, you’ll find artwork cast into the concrete by famous Seattle artists.
 And on a sunny day, you’ll see people drop a blanket on the grass to soak up some rays.

 Kerry Park gets all the attention on Queen Anne (for good reason), but you shouldn’t miss Marshall Park on a clear day.
-To offer even more incentive to check out Marshall Park, you can also visit Parsons Garden, which is located kitty-corner from the park.
-And, you can also stroll down historic Queen Anne Boulevard (the 3.7 mile loop passes right by Marshall Park).
+To offer even more incentive to check out the park, you can also visit Parsons Garden, which is located kitty-corner from the park.
+And, you can also stroll down historic Queen Anne Boulevard (the 3.7 mile loop passes right by the park).
 If you’re looking for a park with a cool view and a playground, then you should stop by Ward Springs Park (only a mile away from Marshall Park).
 Needless to say, there are plenty of options on Queen Anne Hill.

 Have you ever visited Marshall Park?
 What did you think of the view?
 We would love to hear all about it!
 Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also visit Seattle Bloggers for more cool places to experience in the Emerald City!